LLM-Meta-SR: In-Context Learning for Evolving Selection Operators in Symbolic Regression: Experimental Results

 \subsection{Meta-Evolution Results}

-In this section, we conduct a series of experiments to evaluate the performance of our proposed meta-evolution framework (LLM-Meta-SR).
-Specifically, we compare the full method against several ablated variants: without semantic evolution (W/O Semantics), without semantic evolution and bloat control (W/O SE+BC), without domain knowledge (W/O Knowledge), without domain knowledge and semantic evolution (W/O DK+SE), and without domain knowledge, semantic evolution, and bloat control (W/O DK+SE+BC).
-Since domain knowledge is not always available in practice, we include ablation studies under the setting without domain knowledge to evaluate how the proposed strategy performs in entirely new domains.
-In the W/O Semantics setting, random selection with identical objective prevention from ReEvo~\citep{ye2024reevo} is used as the baseline.
-In the W/O SE+BC setting, survival selection is replaced with direct population replacement and elitism, following the strategy used in ReEvo~\citep{ye2024reevo}.
+In this section, we evaluate the proposed meta-evolution framework, LLM-Meta-SR, against several ablated variants, including variants without semantic evolution (W/O Semantics), without semantic evolution and bloat control (W/O SE+BC), without domain knowledge (W/O Knowledge), without domain knowledge and semantic evolution (W/O DK+SE), and without domain knowledge, semantic evolution, and bloat control (W/O DK+SE+BC).
+Because domain knowledge might not be familiar to non-GP experts, we also include ablation studies under settings without domain knowledge to examine the framework’s generalization ability in unseen domains.
+In the W/O Semantics setting, random selection with identical-objective prevention from ReEvo~\cite{ye2024reevo} is used as the baseline, meaning the second parent is repeatedly resampled until its objective differs from that of the first parent.
+In the W/O SE+BC setting, survival selection is replaced with direct population replacement and elitism following the strategy used in ReEvo~\cite{ye2024reevo}.
 In the W/O Knowledge setting, semantic evolution and bloat control are retained, but the domain knowledge prompt is removed.

-\textbf{Objective Score:} The objective score is measured by the average test $R^2$ score of each selection operator across four symbolic regression training datasets.
-For the W/O DK+SE+BC setting, only one run completed within 24 hours and is thus reported.
-The results in \Cref{fig:llm_evolution}, along with the numerical values presented in \Cref{tab:historical-best}, show that the absence of domain knowledge results in the most significant performance drop.
-This highlights the importance of domain knowledge in guiding effective algorithm evolution, validating the principles introduced in \Cref{sec: Operator Design Principle}.
-This performance gain is consistent with the findings of FunSearch~\citep{romera2024mathematical} and EoH~\citep{liu2024evolution}, which suggest that LLMs alone often fail to generate sufficiently good solutions without external guidance.
+\textbf{Objective Score:} The objective score is measured by the average test $R^2$ value of each selection operator across the four training datasets.
+For the W/O DK+SE+BC setting with \textit{GPT-4.1 Mini}, only one run completed within 24 hours and is therefore reported; all other settings report the median over three runs.
+The results in \Cref{fig:llm_evolution} and \Cref{tab:historical-best-gpt4,tab:historical-best-gpt5} show that removing domain knowledge leads to the largest performance drop, which highlights the importance of domain knowledge introduced in \Cref{sec: Operator Design Principle} for guiding algorithm evolution.
+This finding is consistent with observations from FunSearch~\cite{romera2024mathematical} and EoH~\cite{liu2024evolution}, where LLMs also relied on external knowledge for effective search.
+However, domain knowledge alone does not guarantee high performance.
+As summarized in \Cref{tab:historical-best-gpt4,tab:historical-best-gpt5}, semantic evolution still provides consistent gains relative to its ablated counterparts.